-Arrangements for audits were made with the agreement of the council concerned which NIEA visited for 2-3 days.
+Arrangements for audits were made with the agreement of the council concerned which NIEA visited, for a period of 2-3 days.
 It is envisaged that in time records will be stored in a single location as local government reforms structures and consolidates contracts to deliver further efficiencies.